Here Comes Durable Goods Orders...

 Heads up!
-June durable goods orders data are due out in the United States at 8:30 AM ET.
+Minutes away from the release of March durable goods orders data, due out at 8:30 AM ET.

-Economists predict total orders rose 1.4% in June after advancing 3.7% in May.
+Economists predict total orders fell 3.0% last month after rising 5.6% in February.

-Nondefense capital goods orders excluding aircraft (a.k.a. “core capex”) are expected to have risen 0.6% in June after gaining 1.5% in May.
+Nondefense capital goods orders excluding aircraft and parts (a.k.a. “core capex”) are expected to have risen 0.3% after posting a 3.2% decline in February.

 Business Insider Emails & Alerts